kgao/pokemon-live/README.md

 </p>

 # Deployment
-  After deploy your app to any server, you can play with your friends and share the pokemon geolocation with the entire community in real time!
+  After deploy your app to any server, you can play with your friends and share the pokemon geolocation with the entire community in real time, Enjoy the game!
   <br/>
-  Enjoy the game!
+  Gotta Catch'em all!